If you experience writer’s block, you’re not alone. It happens to almost everyone

 Here are 18 ways to unblock yourself and put your creativity back to work:

-1. Call It “Incubation”
+1. Call it “Incubation”

-Instead, I prefer the term, “incubation” because that’s something you do.
+The term, writer’s block isn’t completely accurate because it implies that the problem has been imposed upon you—it’s something you have.
+Instead, I prefer the term, incubation because that’s something you do.
 Incubation reflects the truth–that even if you’re struggling, you’re actively involved in the creative process.

 2. Write Something Unusual